 In this unnatural state, life drags, frustration mounts, tensions build up.
 The results are inevitable:

-Then, because people are all so tightly packed together, there are the all-too-frequent boarder disputes between neighbours in which fences seem to acquire a strange habit of creeping ever closer to your house while you are away.
+Then, because people are all so tightly packed together, there are the all too frequent boarder disputes between neighbours in which fences seem to acquire a strange habit of creeping ever closer to your house while you are away.
 This illustrates well the frustration-induced psychotic selfishness of the modern suburbanite, which is so neatly captured in the saying "What's yours is mine and what's mine's my own".

 This sentiment is intensified to its ultimate level when people are crammed, even more tightly, in apartment blocks.
 This way of living necessitates a further tier of petty authority, namely a condominium.
 This, theoretically, comprises all the apartment owners in the building, voting together for what they honestly believe to be best for everybody.
 Sadly, however, this is not what happens.
 A specific situation illustrates what does.

-In Brazil, I live in an apartment, which I own.
+I live in an apartment, which I own.
 It is one of 15 in the building shown on the right.
 Maintenance of the common aspects of the building is administered by a condominium, which comprises the owners of the apartments.
 The reality, however, is that the building is ruled by a clique, which is made up of less than half of the apartment owners.
 These arrange things the way they want, in some cases voting to overturn Federal and State laws they considered to be "impractical" for what they want to do.

-The (supposedly elected) chairman of the condominium announces committee meetings by email.
+The (supposedly elected) chairman of the condominium announces condominium meetings by email.
 He has deemed that all condominium communication outside official meetings will be by email.
 Hard luck if you do not have a computer or your computer is faulty or your Internet connection is down.
 The meetings are scheduled always at times when it is impossible for me to attend.
 I do not know about other apartment owners.

 At one such meeting, the clique discussed security and decided, at great cost, to install cameras all over the building and its approaches.
 The camera images are supposedly viewable by all the apartment owners via their computers.
 I have 3 computers, plus a laptop and a tablet.
 [The reason I have so many computers is because computers were my life.
 Back in the days when I was employable, I was a programmer.]
 However, the camera viewing software, as supplied by the vendor of the camera system, is incompatible with all of them.